Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 ---Magical beasts eat, sleep, and breathe.

+### Manufactured Weapons
-**Manufactured Weapons:** Some monsters employ manufactured weapons when they attack.
+Some monsters employ manufactured weapons when they attack.
 Creatures that use swords, bows, spears, and the like follow the same rules as characters, including those for additional attacks from a high base attack bonus and two-weapon fighting penalties.